byteally/webapi/docs/start.rst

   instance ApiHandler MyApiServiceImpl POST User where
     handler _ req = do
       let _userInfo = formParam req
-      respond ()
+      respond (UserToken "Foo" "Bar")

-* The last thing that is left is to create a `WAI <https://hackage.haskell.org/package/wai/docs/Network-Wai.html>`_ application from all the aforementioned information.
+The last thing that is left is to create a `WAI <https://hackage.haskell.org/package/wai/docs/Network-Wai.html>`_ application from all the aforementioned information.
 For that we use :wahackage:`serverApp <WebApi-Server.html#v:serverApp>` .

 ::

   myApiApp :: Wai.Application
   myApiApp = serverApp serverSettings MyApiServiceImpl

   main :: IO ()
   main = run 8000 myApiApp

 That's it - now :code:`myApiApp` could be run like any other `WAI <https://hackage.haskell.org/package/wai/docs/Network-Wai.html>`_ application.